 In 2004 the Reverend Rod Reinhart moved to Chicago, and Gail Katz took over as the chair person of this event, and along with the efforts of the World Sabbath Committee, the message of the World Sabbath has spread throughout Metro Detroit.
 Because of Gail’s background as an elementary and middle school teacher and diversity club sponsor, she felt the focus of the World Sabbath needed to be changed from the clergy giving the calls to prayer for world peace, to participation of our youth and young adults.

-The World Sabbath, now held on the last Sunday afternoon in January, begins with a Jewish youth blowing the shofar, a Muslim youth chanting the Muslim Call to Prayer, followed by middle school, high school and college youth giving additional prayers for world peace from many other religions- Jain, Buddhist, Baha’i, Zoroastrian, Christian, Hindu, Native American, Sikh, Quaker, and Unitarian faith traditions for example.
+The World Sabbath begins with a Jewish youth blowing the shofar, a Muslim youth chanting the Muslim Call to Prayer, followed by middle school, high school and college youth giving additional prayers for world peace from many other religions- Jain, Buddhist, Baha’i, Zoroastrian, Christian, Hindu, Native American, Sikh, Quaker, and Unitarian faith traditions for example.

 Interfaith service features musical offerings that reflect the individual language, culture and tradition of the many religions that are represented at the World Sabbath.